bone fracture, nonunion, electrical stimulation for

 A sterile prepackaged set is used for the aspiration, and the practitioner is assisted as necessary.
 The patient is assessed throughout the procedure for pallor, diaphoresis, or other changes.
 After the aspiration, direct pressure is applied to the puncture site for 5 to 10 minutes or according to agency policy until bleeding is controlled; the wound is then covered with a sterile dressing.
 The patient is helped into a comfortable position, and vital signs are checked.
 The puncture site is reassessed as necessary for bleeding.
 All specimens are labeled and transported to the laboratory.
 Postprocedure pain intensity is evaluated, and analgesia is provided as prescribed.
 The patient is advised to watch for and report any signs of infection and is warned to avoid any drugs containing acetylsalicylic acid (aspirin), which may cause bleeding.

-Specimens of marrow and aspirate are sent to the cytology or pathology laboratory for microscopic analysis, to the microbiology laboratory if cultures ...
+Specimens of marrow and aspirate are sent to the cytology or pathology laboratory for microscopic analysis, to the microbiology ...